</ img>

 What is out of the extra features?

-To customize the keyboard you can useFirmware ASUS Armory II, it is common to all gaming peripherals ASUS.
+To configure the keyboard you can useproprietary ASUS Armory II software, it is common to all ASUS gaming peripherals.
 The set of functions is standard and everything is implemented as clearly as possible.
-You can assign actions to the buttons, select a combination of buttons for the game mode (disabling the Windows button), record macros, adjust the backlight as you please, and synchronize it with other devices that support AURA Sync.
-It is also possible for someone to use the ability to record click statistics:
+You can assign actions to buttons, select a combination of buttons for game mode (disabling the Windows button), record macros, adjust the backlight to your heart's content, and synchronize it with other devices that support AURA Sync.
+It might also be useful for someone to be able to record click statistics:

 </ img>